 If you’re eligible to claim personal injury compensation for an amputated toe, you might wish to work with a solicitor on your case.
 A solicitor could assist you in gathering evidence and would present your case to the liable party.
 They would also negotiate a compensation settlement on your behalf.

 One of our No Win No Fee solicitors may offer to take on your case under a Conditional Fee Agreement (CFA).
-Under this arrangement, you generally will not need to pay anything upfront to your solicitor for them to start working on your case.
-You will also not need to pay them for their services while your claim progresses or if it fails.
+Under this arrangement, you will not need to pay any solicitor’s fee upfront for your legal representative to start working on the case.
+You will also not need to pay these fees for their services while your claim progresses or if it fails.

-Instead, a success fee would be deducted from your compensation if your claim is successful.
-This fee is a legally capped percentage.
+Instead, a success fee (a small percentage) would be deducted from your compensation if your claim is successful.
+This percentage is legally capped, and the fee itself acts as payment for your solicitor’s work.

 Contact Our Team About Toe Amputation Compensation Claims